-There are usually two reason we get asked to carry out medicines audits: either a poor (or pending) CQC inspection, or a series of medication errors.
+There are usually two reasons we are asked to carry out medicines’ audits: to gain and maintain a good or outstanding CQC ratings, or after a series of medication errors.

 If medication errors are the driver

-If medication errors have led to your request, a general medicines audit (as set out above) is not the always the best method.
-Instead, we will work with, and show your team how to carry out root cause analysis of the errors, learn from them, share that learning, and address any issues identified (as we teach on our workshop: Medication Errors – Learning from Errors to Reduce Harm).
+If medication errors are the driver, a general medicines audit isn’t always the best solution.
+Instead, we will work with, your team to carry out root cause analysis of the errors, learn from them, share that learning, and address any issues identified (as we teach on our workshop: Medication Errors – Learning from Errors to Reduce Harm).
 This has tremendous benefits for the team as in addition to addressing the errors, they’ll receive bespoke training on the process, a copy of our OTL (Opportunity to Learn) form and a standard operating procedure (SOP) that can be inserted into your medication policy that describes how the organisation manages medication errors.

 Receiving (and acting on) the wrong advice costs you time and money